wavefrontHQ/docs/pages/doc/ui_chart_reference.md

 <tr>
 <td>Summarization</td>
 <td>The <a href="ui_charts_faq.html#what-does-the-summarization-option-do">summarization option</a> is used by the Wavefront UI to aggregate raw data points into displayable values.<p>
 Consider the following example.
 The horizontal scale for your chart is "240 point buckets across, 1 bucket – 30 sec (est)".
-If you choose <strong>Median</strong>, the Wavefront UI aggregates the raw data values reported in each 30-second interval and displays the median value as the bucket point.</p></td>
+If you choose <strong>Median</strong>, the Wavefront UI aggregates the raw data values reported in each 30-second interval and displays the median value as the data point for that bucket.</p></td>
 </tr>

 <tr>